DarkRelay-Security-Labs/vulnlab_aws/README.md

 Configures one security group.

-Configures ingress rules for ports 80,81,82,83,85 and 85 to allow traffic from your IP only.
+Configures ingress rules for ports 80,81,83,84,85 and 445 to allow traffic from your IP only.

+Compromise DVWA to access Port 82 and reach XVWA (this is for pivoting scenarios).

 Configures ingress rules for port 22 to allow traffic from any IP.